Somerset Mall (South Africa): History

 Somerset West was opened in November 1993.

 In 2025, the mall underwent major renovations, at a cost of R350 million.
-The revamp added 26 new stores, and approximately 5,000 sqm of retail space.
+The revamp added 26 new stores, and approximately 5,500 sqm of retail space.

 Somerset Mall's GM, Nicholas Oliphant, stated that the revamp would contribute meaningfully to local economic development.
 The construction during renovations supported around 1,200 jobs, and the new retail space is expected to support around 400 jobs on an ongoing basis.

 The renovations brought the first Lego, Skechers, Anta Sports, Bella Luna, New Balance, Old School, Colourbox, and Bootlegger stores to the Helderberg area, as well as the first Napapijri to the Western Cape, and the first Safari Collection to South Africa.

 Phase 1 of the renovations is set to open in late 2025, while Phase 2 (including entertainment area Freedom Interactive Park) will open in July 2026.
 An "art mile" featuring sculptures by Marco Olivier will also be added as part of the renovations.

 The mall's upgrade also brought ticketless parking, extended operating hours, and EV charging.

+Phase 1 of the redevelopment finished on 3 December 2025.